Women in the Professions

 Highlighting Women Advancing the Professions

 APEGA is committed to increasing the representation, engagement, and retention of women in engineering and geoscience to ensure the inclusivity and sustainability of the professions.
-Let's celebrate those who practice, from the trailblazers to those who are currently leading the way.

 Read about More Women Engineers and Geoscientists in Alberta

 Mandy Williams, P.Geol., stayed up much of the night directing the drilling progress of a horizontal well.
 She's used to the ambiguity—it trails through regions of the geoscience landscape in more ways than oil-pool prospects.
-It is similarly plaited into the experience of being a woman in a male-dominated industry.
+It is similarly plaited into the experience of being a woman in a male-dominated profession.
 The data is bringing this to light, in part by APEGA’s Women in the Workplace: A Shift in Industry Work Culture report.

-As a female working in a male-dominated profession, Megan Bowen, P.Eng., says most of her experiences are positive—it’s the negative ones that can mar the rest.
+As a woman working in a male-dominated profession, Megan Bowen, P.Eng., says most of her experiences are positive—it’s the negative ones that can mar the rest.
 “At my current company, I feel very supported and respected, which is really huge.”
 She says her current role is ideal, but in the past at other organizations, she has faced challenges and biases because she is a woman.

 Mentorship in Any Language